 If you have to make some mileage, that makes for a long day.

 And, if you drive faster, you’re significantly increasing your odds of causing an accident or tire blowout.

-By limiting your travel day to 300 miles, you’re allowing yourself time to stop to stretch your legs, give your eyes and brain a rest, eat and go pee.
+By limiting your travel day to 300 miles as part of the RV 3-3-3 rule, you’re allowing yourself time to rest.
+It allows you time to stop to stretch your legs, give your eyes and brain a rest, eat and go pee.